-We know very little about Eleanor Adair the person, other than that she was born in Ireland in 1867 and from 1900 opened salons in London, Paris, New York and elsewhere.
-She also introduced Florence Graham (Elizabeth Arden) to the beauty business.
+Eleanor Adair the person was born in Ireland in 1867 and from 1900 opened salons in London, Paris, New York and elsewhere.
+She also introduced Elizabeth Arden to the beauty business.

-The Armand Company was founded by Carl Weeks in 1916.
-By 1927 it was the leading seller of face powder in the United States and, with revenues of $2.5 million, had an annual income exceeding that of either Elizabeth Arden or Helena Rubinstein at the time.
+By 1927, the Armand Company was the leading seller of face powder in the United States and had an annual income exceeding that of either Elizabeth Arden or Helena Rubinstein.

-Robert Chesebrough began selling Vaseline Petroleum Jelly in 1870 but wholesale and retail druggists were largely disinterested in it.
-Sales were slow until he began sending out employees with carts to hand out free samples to housewives and doctors.
+Robert Chesebrough began selling Vaseline Petroleum Jelly in 1870 but stores were largely disinterested in it until he began sending out employees with carts to hand out free samples.

 The Covermark line of cosmetics was developed because its founder, Lydia O’Leary, suffered from a large, raspberry-coloured birthmark that covered half of the left-hand side of her face.

-In 1896, Frances Forsythe – using the name Mrs. Frances Hemming – opened an establishment in a converted front room of a house at 58 South Molton Street, London, to discretely sell beauty products.
+In 1896, Mrs. Frances Hemming opened an establishment in a converted front room of a house at 58 South Molton Street, London, to discretely sell beauty products.

-Dorothy Gray was born Dorothy Cloudman in Gorham, Maine where she grew up on a farm.
-After moving to New York she worked for Elizabeth Arden as a treatment girl before opening her first New York salon on Fifty-Seventh Street in 1916.
+After moving to New York, Dorothy Gray worked for Elizabeth Arden as a treatment girl before opening her first New York salon on Fifty-Seventh Street in 1916.

 The rise of Maybelline from a small mail-order firm to a global cosmetics business is impressive.
-Its early fortunes, like those of Max Factor and the Westmore Brothers, were tied with the growing motion picture business in California.
+Its early fortunes were tied with the growing motion picture business in California.

 In 1901, Fred W. Srecher registered the name ‘Pompeian Massage Cream and Skin Food’ for a cream he had spent many months formulating.
-By the end of the decade ‘Pompeian Massage Cream’ was the best-selling face cream in the United States.
+It became the best-selling face cream in the United States.

-Pond’s started out in 1846 as a patent medicine company when Theron T. Pond, a pharmacist from Utica, New York, began selling ‘Golden Treasure’, a homeopathic remedy he had developed from witch hazel.
+Pond’s started out in 1846 as a patent medicine company when Theron T. Pond began selling ‘Golden Treasure’, a homeopathic remedy he had developed from witch hazel.